andywer/threads.js/readme.md

 # thread.js

 Javascript thread library.
-Uses web workers when run in browsers and clusters when run by node.js.
+Uses web workers when run in browsers and child processes when run by node.js.
 Also supports browsers which do not support web workers.

 - Convenience API
 - For client and server use
-- Use different APIs (web worker, shared worker, node cluster) transparently
+- Use different APIs (web worker, node child_process) transparently
 - Thread pools
 - example use cases
-- ES6, but backwards-compatible
+- ES6 and backwards-compatible
+- Planned features: Shared workers

 ## How To